diegopolancolahoz/diegopolancolahoz.github.io/_pages/research.md

 **Title:**
 *“Leveraging Resilience Analysis Grid (RAG) and Functional Resonance Analysis Method (FRAM) for Assessing Organizational Resilience Potential in Higher Education Institutions”*

-This NSF-supported dissertation explores how to assess and enhance resilience in academic institutions using systems engineering methodologies.